ingenieux/www.tasafo.com.br/src/main/jbake/content/blog/2009/sucesso-no-workshop-agile-software-development-with-extreme-programming.md

-A galera metendo a m√£o no teclado!
+A galera metendo a m„o no teclado!